Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 **Domain:** Automotive Industry
 **Function:** Executive Management
 **Company:** Atliq Motors (imaginary company)
-**Challenge:** Codebasics's Resume Challenge 12 [Here is the Link](https://codebasics.io/challenge/codebasics-resume-project-challenge)
+**Challenge:** Codebasics' Resume Challenge 12 [Here is the Link](https://codebasics.io/challenge/codebasics-resume-project-challenge)

 AtliQ Motors is an automotive giant from the USA specializing in electric vehicles (EV).
 In the last 5 years, their market share rose to 25% in the electric and hybrid vehicles segment in North America.
 As a part of their expansion plans, they wanted to launch their bestselling models in India, where their market share is less than 2%.